-Defendants also respectfully ask this Court to stay all proceedings in this case pending the resolution of the appeals in O'Brien and Annex Medical.
-Plaintiffs do not oppose this request.

-"[T]he power to stay proceedings is incidental to the power inherent in every court to control the disposition of the causes of its docket with economy of time and effort for itself, for counsel, and for litigants.
+Defendants also respectfully ask this Court to stay all proceedings in this case pending the resolution of the appeal in O'Brien or Annex Medical, whichever occurs first. "[T]he power to stay proceedings is incidental to the power inherent in every court to control the disposition of the causes of its docket with economy of time and effort for itself, for counsel, and for litigants.
 How this can best be done calls for the exercise of judgment, which must weigh competing interests and maintain an even balance."
 Landis v.
 N. Am.
 Co., 299 U.S. 248, 254-55 (1936).
-In the O'Brien and Annex Medical appeals, the Eighth Circuit will be addressing legal issues that are substantially similar to those presented in this case, involving facts that are analogous in many respects (but not all, see supra n.
-2) to those in this case, challenging the same regulations that are challenged in this case, and raising claims that are also largely indistinguishable from those in this case brought against the same defendants as those in this case.
+In the O'Brien and Annex Medical appeals, the Eighth Circuit will be addressing legal issues that are substantially similar to those presented in this case, involving facts that are analogous to those in this case, challenging the same regulations that are challenged in this case, and raising claims that are also largely indistinguishable from those in this case brought against the same defendants as those in this case.
 Among the questions that the Eighth Circuit may very well decide are: (1) whether a for-profit, secular corporation can exercise religion under RFRA; (2) whether an obligation imposed on a corporation can be a substantial burden on the corporation's owners under RFRA; (3) whether any burden imposed on the corporation or its owners under the challenged regulations is too attenuated to qualify as "substantial" under RFRA; and (4) whether the challenged regulations are narrowly tailored to serve compelling governmental interests.
-Thus, even if the Eighth Circuit's ruling does not entirely dispose of this case, the outcome of the appeals is likely to substantially affect the outcome of this litigation, and the Court and the parties will undoubtedly benefit from the Eighth Circuit's views.
+Thus, even if the Eighth Circuit's ruling does not entirely dispose of this case, the outcome of the appeals is likely to substantially affect the outcome of this litigation, and the Court and the parties will undoubtedly benefit from Eighth Circuit's views.

 If this case is not stayed, defendants will file a motion to dismiss the case for failure to state a claim.
 This motion will raise many of the same legal issues that are likely to be addressed by the Eighth Circuit.
 It would be highly inefficient to spend the resources and time of the parties and this Court for litigation to proceed on these issues simultaneously in both courts.
+See

-See Ass'n of Irritated Residents v.
+Ass'n of Irritated Residents v.
 Fred Schakel Dairy, 634 F. Supp.
 2d 1081, 1094 (E.D.
 Cal.
 2008) ("[T]he district court has broad discretion to decide whether a stay is appropriate to promote economy of time and effort for itself, for counsel, and for litigants.").
 Nor will there be any prejudice to plaintiffs if the proceedings are stayed, as they will have the benefit of a preliminary injunction during the pendency of the stay.

-Finally, defendants note that several district courts - including the district court in Annex Medical - have stayed proceedings in similar circumstances in litigation challenging the contraceptive coverage regulations.
+Finally, defendants note that several district courts - including the district court in Annex Medical - have stayed proceedings in similar circumstances in litigation challenging the preventive services coverage regulations.
 See, e.g., Order, Annex Medical, Inc. v.
 Sebelius, No. 12-cv-02804-DSD-SER (D. Minn.
 Jan.
-25, 2013), ECF No. 53; Order, Korte v.
+25, 2013), ECF No. 53; Order, Sioux Chief MFG.
+Co., Inc. v.
+Sebelius, No. 4:13-cv-00036-ODS (W.D.
+Mo.
+Feb.
+28, 2013), ECF No. 9; Order, Korte v.
 Sebelius, No. 3:12-cv-01072 (S.D.
 Ill.
 Dec.
 28, 2012), ECF No. 63; Order, Conestoga Wood Specialties, Corp. v.
 Sebelius, No. 5:12-cv-06744 (E.D.
 Pa.
 Jan.
 16, 2013), ECF No. 55; Order, Hobby Lobby v.
 Sebelius, No. 5:12-cv-01000 (W.D.
 Okla.
 Dec.
 12, 2012), ECF No. 55.